 Be careful with images as they are very difficult to search for in online databases and on the internet.
 It's therefore important you get a professional to carry out an image search for you.

-Then make sure that there aren't any trade marks that are similar to yours as your trade mark could also conflict with similar ones.
+Then make sure that there aren't any trade marks that are similar to yours as your trade mark could also conflict with similar trade marks.

 Below are some examples of similar trade marks where the existence of a conflict was confirmed in court: